TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 Section 1125.20 Notice of Fair Share Fees

-a) At least fourteen (14) calendar days prior to commencement of payroll deductions of fair share fees, the exclusive representative shall provide notice to all nonmembers of the fair share fee and the right to file an objection.
-Such notice shall be provided to nonmembers in a manner calculated to provide proper notice, which may include personal delivery, notice by mail, or notice by posting in a place where employee notices are customarily posted or, if no such place exists, posting in a conspicuous place.
+a) At least 14 calendar days prior to commencement of payroll deductions of fair share fees, the exclusive representative shall provide notice to all nonmembers of the fair share fee and the right to file an objection.
+The notice shall be provided to nonmembers in a manner calculated to provide proper notice, which may include personal delivery, notice by mail, or notice by posting in a place where employee notices are customarily posted or, if no such place exists, posting in a conspicuous place.
+The notice of the fair share fee may also be provided to nonmembers electronically unless otherwise requested.

 b) Notice shall be on a form developed by the Board or a form developed by the exclusive representative and shall contain the following information: